Will you be my people?

 What else do you want to know?

 The S. in my middle name stands for Steffen.
 I am married to a small man with a big beard and a big heart for youth ministry.
 We think choosing not to have biological children can be a vocation.
-My favorite article of clothing is a crew neck sweatshirt.
-The last time I saw my natural hair color was the fifth grade.
 I do not know how to make coffee, cut toenails, or whistle.
 I do know how to drive a stick shift, do a headstand, and dance.
-I’ve sampled over 40 cupcakes from shops across the states and have the pictures to prove it.
-I’m a Myers-Briggs ISTP, an Enneagram 5, and a Path Elements Profile fire nature.
+I’ve sampled over 50 cupcakes from shops across the states and have the pictures to prove it (#yescupcakes.)
+I’m a Myers-Briggs INTP, an Enneagram 5, and a Path Elements Profile fire nature.
 My therapist says I’m the obsessive type.

 You can e-mail me at heyerinlane (at) gmail.com.
 For speaking invitations, please consult my event guidelines before reaching out.